CHRISTMAS DEAL: Get 6 months free on all Yearly Plans (50% off).

 What’s New in Google’s Approach:

-• Value for Users: Google checks if the content is useful to people reading it.
+• Value for Users: Google checks if the content is actually useful to people reading it, not just stuffed with keywords or something.

-• Finding AI Content: Google can better recognize content made by AI.
+• Finding AI Content: Google can now better recognize content made by AI, so it kind of knows when something isn’t written by a human.

-• Different Ranking for Automated Content: Content made automatically might be ranked differently than content written by humans.
+• Different Ranking for Automated Content: Content made automatically might be ranked differently than content written by humans, which means it might not show up the same way in search results.

-• E-A-T Rules Applied: Google uses E-A-T (Expertise, Authoritativeness, Trustworthiness) to judge content quality.
+• E-A-T Rules Applied: Google uses E-A-T (Expertise, Authoritativeness, Trustworthiness) to judge content quality, so it’s looking at how expert you seem, how reliable you are and if people can trust what you’re saying.

 How AI Content Affects Google Rankings

-In 2025, AI content affects Google rankings in both positive and challenging ways.
-Content creators need to understand this to stay competitive in search results and use AI effectively.
+In 2026, AI content affects Google rankings in both good and kind of tricky ways.
+Content creators really need to understand how this works if they want to stay competitive in search results and actually use AI effectively.
+If you ignore it, you’ll probably fall behind, but if you learn it, it can honestly help a lot.

 The Current State of AI Content

-In 2025, AI content creation has changed a lot.
-Tools like ChatGPT, Claude, and Bard have become advanced platforms that can create text that sounds like it was written by humans, in many different formats and styles.
+By 2026, AI content creation has really changed a lot.
+Like, tools such as ChatGPT, Claude, and Bard have turned into these pretty advanced platforms that can write text that honestly sounds like a real person made it.
+And they can do it in a bunch of different formats and styles too, which is kind of wild when you think about it.

 Market Adoption Statistics: